MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 To recover from the directory containing the tile database not being writable you do not need to re-install Vespucci, simply clearing the apps data in your application manager is enough.
 Alternatively you can eject the SD card and restart Vespucci, that will then create the directory on your device and you should be able to delete the directory on the SD card (typically: Android/data/de.blau.android).

+#### Other tile database related issues

+While rare, now and then the database holding the background tiles can become corrupted, for example by a sudden power loss.

+To resolve you can clear all the data for the app (upload any pending changes before that), or you can try to simply remove the database file,.
+The location is typically (on removable storage or on the internal "sdcard") Android/data/de.blau.android/files/databases/osmaptilefscache_db.db, remove the accompanying journal file too.